-Clonegal Village, an important historic settlement is located in the southeast of County Carlow.
-The village is located in a beautiful rural setting 5 kilometres from Bunclody and 22 kilometres from Carlow Town.
-The town of Clonegal is located 17 kilometres from the proposed interchange of the N9 and N80 at Rathcrogue.
-The amenity visual appearance and general attractiveness of Clonegal is internationally renowned - mainly due to local civic pride and community effort.
-Clonegal is an important settlement in County Carlow with a current population of approximately 280 (Census 2006)
+Ballon Village, an important historic settlement is located in the southeast of County Carlow.
+The village is strategically located on the national road network (N80) and is only 11 kilometres from Carlow Town.
+The town of Ballon is located 6 kilometres from the proposed interchange of the N9 and N80 at Rathcrogue.
+The amenity visual appearance and general attractiveness of Ballon has grown in recent years, due to an immense reservoir of local civic pride and community effort.
+Ballon is an important urban settlement in County Carlow with a current population of approximately 650 (Census 2006